TinyCircuits/Thumby-Website/docs/Education/Jump.md

 # Jump a Sprite

-To make a sprite jump, you need to change the coordinates of where the sprite is moving durign a jump action, all while clearing and updating the screen to show the full jump movement.
-The in this example sprite has no other movement than jumping up and landing back in its original spot when using the A action button.
+To make a sprite jump, you need to change the coordinates of where the sprite is moving during a jump action, all while clearing and updating the screen to show the full jump movement.
+This example sprite has no other movement than jumping up and landing back in its original spot when using the A action button.

 <center>
 ![Bouncing ball](/images/jump-animation.gif)